Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	- Find a quiet location in your home

 9. Why i building rapport important in the job interview process ?
 Select two answers.

-	- It can help ease
+	- It can help ease nervousness during the interview

-10.
+	- It can help enhance the communication between you and interviewer

+11.